jackwatters45/local-finance/README.md

   - make downloadable
   - add to portfolio + yats
   - Blog post
+  - Readme

 ## Roadmap

+- improve nav / potentially title bar
 - allow users to edit from the table
   - input concurency becomes a problem
 - switch to vite + react compiler + react query (no reason to use next rn)
 - ai integration - categories etc
 - export + import data
-- implement add/delete fields
+- Create new fields
-- improve nav / potentially title bar

-## System design stuff

-Make a system design document for the app + my other similar designs